-To date, Botanicals' activities and resources have been primarily focused on its initial facility in British Columbia and Botanicals expects to continue to carry out its business activities solely in this facility over the next several months.
+Although the Company plans to construct additional growing facilities, to date, the Company's activities and resources have been primarily focused on its initial small facility in British Columbia and Botanicals expects to continue to carry out its business activities solely in this facility in the near term.
 Adverse changes or developments affecting the facility could have a material and adverse effect on the Company's business, financial condition and prospects.